Best practices for cluster isolation in Azure Kubernetes Service (AKS)

-With logical isolation, a single AKS cluster can be used for multiple workloads, teams, or environments.
+With logical isolation, you can use a single AKS cluster for multiple workloads, teams, or environments.
 Kubernetes Namespaces form the logical isolation boundary for workloads and resources.

 Logical separation of clusters usually provides a higher pod density than physically isolated clusters, with less excess compute capacity sitting idle in the cluster.
 When combined with the Kubernetes cluster autoscaler, you can scale the number of nodes up or down to meet demands.
-This best practice approach to autoscaling minimizes costs by running only the number of nodes required.
+This best practice approach minimizes costs by running only the required number of nodes.

-Currently, Kubernetes environments aren't completely safe for hostile multi-tenant usage.
-In a multi-tenant environment, multiple tenants are working on a common, shared infrastructure.
-If all tenants cannot be trusted, you will need extra planning to prevent tenants from impacting the security and service of others.
+Kubernetes environments aren't entirely safe for hostile multi-tenant usage.
+In a multi-tenant environment, multiple tenants work on a shared infrastructure.
+If all tenants can't be trusted, you need extra planning to prevent tenants from impacting the security and service of others.

-Additional security features, like Kubernetes RBAC for nodes, efficiently block exploits.
+Other security features, like Kubernetes RBAC for nodes, efficiently block exploits.
 For true security when running hostile multi-tenant workloads, you should only trust a hypervisor.
-The security domain for Kubernetes becomes the entire cluster, not an individual node.
+The security domain for Kubernetes becomes the entire cluster and not an individual node.